-Playwright, journalist, and director.
+Playwright, filmmaker, and journalist.
 See published writing below.

 Lenny Letter: Interview with Paula Vogel

 On angry feminism, the arts, and living with passion.
 A chat with the Pulitzer Prize-winning playwright about how a desire to change the world comes from a place of love, not rage.

 An interview with the award-winning actress and activist on mass incarceration, the school-to-prison pipeline and bringing Black Lives Matter to the stage.